 The Two Cities Team

-John Anthony Dunne (aka Johnny Pepper) is currently a PhD Candidate at the University of St Andrews (Scotland) studying under Professor N. T. Wright (see Academia.edu profile).
+John Anthony Dunne (aka Johnny Pepper) is currently a PhD Candidate at the University of St Andrews (Scotland) studying under Professor N. T. Wright (see Academia.edu profile for CV).
 John was born and raised in Las Vegas, NV and later studied Biblical literature at Biola University (’08) and Talbot School of Theology (’10, ’11).
-He has been published in Trinity Journal (Vol 32.1), Westminster Theological Journal (Vol 73.2 & 74.1), Journal of the Evangelical Theological Society (Vol 55.1), and Lexham Bible Dictionary; has forthcoming publications with Journal for the Study of the New Testament (Vol 35.4), Mohr Siebeck (WUNT 2; 2013) and Scottish Journal of Theology; and has also written book reviews for Themelios and elsewhere.
+He has been published in Journal for the Study of the New Testament (Vol 36.1), Westminster Theological Journal (Vol 73.2 & 74.1), Journal of the Evangelical Theological Society (Vol 55.1), Trinity Journal (Vol 32.1), and Lexham Bible Dictionary; has forthcoming publications with Mohr Siebeck (WUNT II; 2013) and Scottish Journal of Theology; and has also written book reviews for Themelios and elsewhere.
 His current doctoral research is on Paul’s Letter to the Galatians, and he’s writing a book on Alcohol in the Bible for Zondervan and a book on Esther for Wipf and Stock.
 He is passionate about teaching biblical languages, hermeneutics, and exegesis; and engaging in interfaith dialogues with Latter-day Saints (Mormons).
-His hobbies include: strumming the guitar, listening to classic metal bands, playing sports, cheering on the SF 49ers and the SF Giants, going snowboarding, reading Harry Potter, watching LOST, and enjoying American craft beer.
-John can be reached at firstname.lastname@example.org.
+His hobbies include: strumming the guitar, listening to classic metal bands, playing sports, cheering on the SF 49ers and the SF Giants, going snowboarding, reading Harry Potter, watching LOST, enjoying American craft beer, and sipping the finest of Scotch.
+John can be reached at email@example.com.

 Tanner Gish is currently a student of New Testament studies at the Talbot School of Theology, and a graduate of Biola University with a B.A. in Biblical Studies and a B.S. in International Business.
 His academic ambitions are to be equipped for a future in either teaching/ seminary ministry, or in academic leadership and administration, with the desire to serve the growing international church in the development and deployment of its future pastors, leaders, and missionaries.
 Tanner currently resides in Whittier, CA, serving his community as an assistant branch manager at a commercial bank.
 He also serves as coordinator of outreach and evangelism at Whittier Hills Baptist Church-Uptown.
 Tanner’s academic interest lie in the areas of andragogy, homiletics, biblical counseling, spiritual disciplines, New Testament use of the Old Testament, global missions strategy, global economics, leadership, strategic management, and language studies.
 Tanner grew up in the greater Sacramento area, and for enjoyment, he loves the outdoors, Crossfit, sports, traveling, teaching, and intentional time with friends.
 Tanner can be reached at firstname.lastname@example.org.